-Access to AIS is controlled through RACF security software, in addition to AIS' internal security.
-Users must have a properly authorized RACF user ID and password to gain access to the operating environment.
-Assignment and authorization of access rights is the responsibility of agency security administrators.
+Access to AIS is controlled through security software, in addition to AIS' internal security.
+Users must have a properly authorized user ID and password to gain access to the operating environment.
 Once access to the operating environment has been allowed, users must have a separate application user ID and password to gain access to AIS.
-Two levels of application security enforce AIS' functional restrictions.
-The first level permits initial transaction entry and maintenance functions; the second level allows auditing and final transaction approval.
+Assignment and authorization of access rights is the responsibility of each agency's security administrator.